A novel where Elizabeth plays a leading part during her Regency days as an 18 year old

 Doctor William and Isabella had had six children, but only one of them, Edward, had presented them with grandchildren.
 William did not live to meet any of them, but Isabella lived long enough to meet her two grandsons and her granddaughter.

 Hugh Lowndes 1672-1741

 Hugh was the father of Doctor William Lowndes.
 Hugh was a popular christian name amongst the early Lowndes, but which died out after him.
 This Hugh was born in 1672 and the son of Edward Lowndes.
 The Lowndes of Odd Rode family tree on the internet, which helped galvanise my own genealogical efforts in 2002, incorrectly gives Hugh’s parents as Hugh and Margery who would have had to be in their mid-60s to have conceived Hugh.
-It had seemed a little odd, and I should have thought it through at the time, but I happily distributed several copies of my extension of this tree without investigating further.
 Fortunately, Irene Parker-Lowndes did question this entry and posted her amendment at Mike Lowndes website.
 She decided that Edward, previously entered on the tree as Hugh’s brother, was in fact his father!

 Obvious, really, but only Irene challenged this and came up with the correct lineage.
 Had I checked more carefully at FamilySearch in 2002, I would have found the entry of Hugh’s christening on the 13th of January 1672, with Edward given as his father.
 A daughter, Lydia, was born in 1670 with Edward given as her father too.
 No other records of children born to Edward.
 So it would appear that Edward and Margaret became parents rather late in life.